GemWallet/gemwallet-website/docs/api/reference.md

 Checks if the GemWallet extension is installed in the user's browser.

 :::tip
-We definitely recommend that you check if the user is connected before using any of the other methods available.
+We definitely recommend that you check if the user has GemWallet installed before using any of the other methods available.
 :::

 #### Request